 ‘Do not smile at me like that.’
 Fleur dragged their dance to a halt.
 ‘I do not share myself readily, Harry.
 Do not — do not treat it like it means nothing and act like I am them.’

 ‘Why did you ask me to be your date?’
 Harry asked.

 ‘I have to go with someone.’
 Fleur weighed her words as if they were made of gold.
-‘You and I aren’t so different.’
+‘You and I are not so different.’

 ‘Similar enough, I suppose.
 Fleur Delacour is seen through a rose-tinted lens.
 I fall underneath my own shadow.’

 Fleur tossed her hair back over her shoulders and smoothed it down with both hands.
-‘I’m glad your name came out of the goblet, now.’
+‘I am glad your name came out of the goblet now.’

 ‘You are?’
 Harry grinned.
 ‘You might change your mind when you come second.’

 A small smile curved Fleur’s lips.
 ‘I will come first.
 As always.’
 She stepped back from him.
 ‘You did not enter, did you?’

 ‘No.’ Harry sighed.
 ‘Things like this always seem to happen to me.’

 ‘Do you know how an age line works?’